Barry Tourist Railway: Rolling stock

 The last locomotives to leave Dai Woodham's scrapyard were the remains of the vast number of locomotives left when the yard closed – and as there were ten of them, were a group often called the Barry Ten.
-Most of them were subsequently removed for use in heritage railway projects and for restoration elsewhere.
-Two of the Barry Ten steam locomotives remained on the railway, though they were rejoined by a third member in 2014, and were publicly viewable on most operating days.
-They comprised an 0-6-2 Collett tank engine and a 2-10-0 tender locomotive, both partly disassembled.
+Most of them were subsequently removed for use in heritage railway projects and for restoration elsewhere, with John Buxton acting on behalf of the council to secure homes for eight of them and the final two remaining on the Barry Tourist Railway.
+They were joined by a third member in 2014, and were publicly viewable on most operating days.